7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Flushing any of these items could result in blocked drains or damaged sewer pipelines within your home’s plumbing system which comes at an unforetold cost to you.
+- Doing this could result in blocked drains or damaged sewer pipelines within your home’s plumbing system, which will result in unimaginable expense to you.

-- Perth Blocked Drains Plumbing offers unblocking blocked drains Drain clearing CCTV drain inspection and pipe relining.
+- Perth Blocked Drains Plumbing offers unblocking blocked drains drainage clearing CCTV drain inspection and pipe relining.

 1. Baby wipes

-Baby wipes may seem convenient however they don’t disintegrate like toilet paper, and they can block your plumbing system.
-Put them in the garbage instead.
+Baby wipes may seem convenient but they don’t break down like toilet paper.
+They can also clog pipes.
+You should dispose of them in the garbage instead.

 2. Condoms